Saturday, January 31, 2009

 Beneficent Smile, Burma (Myanmar), November 2005, Pentax Optio 555, Exposure 1/100 sec @ f2.8, ISO 64, no flash © Steven Crisp [Click on the photo to enlarge]

 I love this picture.
 Look at that smile.
-You need to understand that my good friend here was being verbally accosted by the three young Burmese girls trying to selling their wares on the American tourists that drop in to this border town from Thailand's northern tip.
+You need to understand that my good friend here was being verbally accosted by the three young Burmese girls trying to sell their wares to the American tourists that drop in to this border town from Thailand's northern tip.

 You could have many different reactions to this somewhat raucous attack, but I can think of none better than this smile.